krleitch/WhatsTheHype/README.md

 - -c (config) ./reddit/config/location
 - -t* ticker
 - -s* subreddit (do not include r/)
-- -p* (period) one of day/week/biweek/month/quarter/half/year
+- -b* (before) only give items before this # of days ago
+- -a* (after) only give items after this # of days ago
 - -o* (operation) one of links/comments/all
 - -v (verbose) prints dataframe info

 Example:

-python3 main.py -t TSLA -s wallstreetbets -p week -o all
+python3 main.py -t TSLA -s wallstreetbets -b 1 -a 8 -o all

 This will show how many times TSLA was mentioned on wallstreetbets (links and comments) the past week and compare with the past weeks market data

 ### Important Notes

-- Since we can only get 100 comments at a time due to api restrictions, searches with a bigger period will take a long time
+- Since we can only get 100 comments at a time due to api restrictions, searches with a bigger after-before range will take a long time
+- a before of 0 is not advised, since we normally have incomplete data for the current day
 - Use -v to see progress statements and print the dataframes when finished

 ## Findings

 It is important not to read too much into any of the data at this point, but here are some interesting findings

-parameters: -t gme -s wallstreetbets -p biweek -o links
+parameters: -t gme -s wallstreetbets -b 1 -a 15 -o links

 ![Image of gme-biweek-links](https://github.com/krleitch/WhatsTheHype/blob/main/examples/gme-biweek-links.png)